-Calls for PapersThe first stage is to send a one-page plain-text abstract as the contents of an email to
+Call for PapersThe first stage is to send a one-page plain-text proposal as the text contents of an email to email@example.com,

-There is a very good chance that Springers will welcome a fourth volume of papers to publish – the third is to be published in March this year.
+Springers have expressed keen interest in publishing a fourth volume of selected papers – the third was published in March this year.

 Scope of the conference series

 'Mechatronics' has become accepted for what it is,